and-e-h/audiofield/README.md

   Flowplayer.
 Or, install jPlayer module (http://drupal.org/project/jplayer) to use jPlayer.

-  If the "libraries" folder does not exit, create it.
+  If the "libraries" folder does not exist, you will need to create it.

   Create a new folder called "player" under the directory "libraries".
   Unzip the audio players directly into the "player" folder.